SuperDisk/hUGEDriver/README.md

 See `gbdk_example/src/gbdk_player_example.c` for a working example!

-Note: hUGEDriver is assembled by RGBDS into a `.obj` file, and then is converted to GBDK's format using `rgb2sdas` (in the `gbdk_example` folder).
-Be sure to assemble and link this object with your game (check `gbdk_example/build.bat` for the steps).

 ## Usage

 This driver is suitable for use in homebrew games. hUGETracker exports data representing the various components of a song, as well as a *song descriptor* which is a small block of pointers that tell the driver how to initialize and play a song.